JakeSteam/blog-personal/_posts/2023-12-31-zurich-reviews.md

 **[Original review (1 photo)](https://maps.app.goo.gl/PxrKQKvXYYmiEBDJA)**

-## Day 4 (19th December): Walk & Uetilberg & Leaving
+## Day 4 (19th December): Walk & Uetliberg & Leaving

 This was a day of 2 parts.
 We did a walk along the river, checking out a viaduct similar to the High Line in San Francisco.
-As we ate lunch after this, we spontaneously decided to get a train up Uetilberg mountain, and ended up watching a spectacular sunset before making our way back for our sleeper train to Vienna!
+As we ate lunch after this, we spontaneously decided to get a train up Uetliberg mountain, and ended up watching a spectacular sunset before making our way back for our sleeper train to Vienna!

 Since this was a wandering / nature-y day, not many reviewable places were visited.
 The varied day resulted in **18,535 steps (8.27 miles) walked**.